auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     prefilter to speed up their attacks on slow hash by orders of magnitude.

 [^unreasonable-precautions]:
-    You should likely be taking a few unreasonable precautions as well.
+    You should consider taking a few unreasonable precautions as well.
 I don't know how difficult solving this problem of on-screen keyboards learning passwords really is, as I'm not familiar with mobile development, but I do know the same situation with virtual memory is pretty horrendous.